 - The shotgun in Painkiller has this as its secondary fire mode: Ideally, this can be used to first freeze an enemy, and then fire the shotgun to instantly shatter the monster, often sparing lots of time.

 - Different attacks from the Ice type in Pokémon, like Ice Beam or Blizzard, have the chance of freezing your opponent solid.

 - In BioShock, one of the plasmids your character can pick up is called Winter Blast, which allows you to temporarily freeze an enemy, allowing you to shatter him with another weapon, although usually you won't be able to take any items they were carrying.
 Freezing enemies can also be done via the chemical thrower when using liquid nitrogen.
 However, this only freezes the target in place, dealing no damage.

 - In the first stage of In the Hunt, you submarine had to navigate a series of icebergs with these attached.
 They couldn't kill you, but they would make your character temporarily immobilized.
 Interestingly enough, they could do this to enemy subs too.

 - Command & Conquer: Red Alert 3 has the appropriately named Cryocopters and later Cryo Legionnaires.
 There is also superweapon version Cryoshot/Cryoblast/Cryogeddon.
 These are mostly harmless, but frozen objects will shatter if hit with the slightest damage, and for air units (done by cryo legionnaires garrissoned in a multigunner turret/IFV) the result is not something to laugh at since they will immediately come crashing down when frozen.

-- War Front Turning Point: an earlier example.
+- War Front: Turning Point: an earlier example.
 The Soviet Union, with their can deploy air-dropped freeze bombs and "Ice Spitter" Tanks in advance of an attack force; the metaphor used in-game is "canned Siberian weather".
-Like in Red Alert 3, frozen units recover after a time, but are very vulnerable to damage and immobile.
+Frozen units recover after a time, but are very vulnerable to damage and immobile.

 - One of the bosses in Final Fantasy Tactics had a magic gun that shot blocks of ice.